 Ella is a small town in Sri Lanka surrounded by mountains and lush green fields of tea.
 It is the type of place I could get stuck for weeks as there are so many wonderful things to do and hiking trails around to explore.
 If you’re a nature lover, I definitely recommend adding this place to your Sri Lanka itinerary.

 The town of Ella is touristic, but this is where you’ll find most of the accommodation options.
-If you’re looking for accomodation away from the city, check out Ella Escapade By Nomadic.
-It’s about a half hour walk from town (or 5 from the train station), but well worth the trek.
+If you’re looking for accommodation away from the city, check out Ella Escapade.
+It’s about a half-hour walk from town (or 5 from the train station), but well worth the trek.
 It’s not a party hostel but has a social atmosphere that will make you feel right at home.
-I made many friends here that I ended up traveling with.
+I made many friends here that I ended up traveling through Sri Lanka and India with.